zeyadgamal00/DetectaX/README.md

 ```

 ## Directory Structure
-Below is a standard directory layout for a Streamlit ML project:
+- Below is a standard directory layout for a Streamlit ML project:
-Folder PATH listing for volume Work SD
-Volume serial number is F0AF-0600

 ```bash
 G:.